-Moving on to the rear, there are 7 pairs of speaker terminals as well as 2 passive subwoofers outputs.
+Moving on to the rear panel of the Onkyo TX-NR696, there are 7 pairs of speaker terminals as well as 2 passive subwoofers outputs.
 A stereo pair of RCA phonos completes the audio outputs.

 In terms of inputs, there are 6 HDMI 5 RCA phono stereo pairs, 2 digital and AM/FM antenna inputs.
 2 HDMI outputs are available.